MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_process_request.md

 ## -description

-The **EVT_ACX_OBJECT_PROCESS_REQUEST** callback is used by the driver to allow it to add additional functionality in the process request handling.
+The **EVT_ACX_OBJECT_PROCESS_REQUEST** callback is used by the driver to handle a WDFREQUEST.

 ## -parameters

 ### -param Object

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that will be associated with the request.
+An ACX object that is associated with the request.
+Driver normally casts this handle to the ACX object type this property belongs to.

 ### -param Request

-A standard WDFREQUEST object.
+An I/O WDFREQUEST object.

 For more information about working with WDF request objects, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects) and [wdfrequest.h header](/windows-hardware/drivers/ddi/wdfrequest/).